Side effects when breathing neem oil

 If you read that warning on a bottle of a ready made spray it might have been because the spray contained other chemicals as well.
 Many garden sprays have neem oil as one ingredient, to give it some "green" image, but they also contain chemicals that you'd better not inhale.

 See the page about the safety considerations when spraying neem.
-I don't address inhalation itself because it isn't an issue, but even from the points I do address you can see that as long as you use pure neem oil (diluted in water with an appropriate detergent/soap) there is absolutely nothing to worry about.
+I don't address inhalation itself because it usually isn't an issue, but even from the points I do address you can see that as long as you use pure neem oil (diluted in water with an appropriate detergent/soap) there usually is nothing to worry about.

 You can spray yourself with the stuff if you like or bathe in it.
 It's only a 1% or 2% watery solution after all.
-It won't hurt you.
+It shouldn't hurt you.
 In fact, it's good for your skin.

 But do read the fine print on the container if you buy ready made garden sprays.
 Who knows what might be in them!
+And do keep in mind that coating your lungs with (i.e. inhaling) any kind of oil or detergent is definitely not a good thing to do!

 Side effects of inhaling neem spray